tinhphantrong0612/networkprogramming/README.md

 16: UPDATE_CASTLE_QUESTION // From server only
 17: UPDATE_MINE_QUESTION // From server only
 18: TIMELY_UPDATE // From server only
+19: UPDATE_GAME // From server only
+20: UPDATE_LOBBY // From server only
 ```

 ## RESPONSE CODE FROM SERVER